 Guard Your Heart

-There was a girl in my Jr. High that all the boys liked.
-She was popular, smart and beautiful.
+There was a girl in my junior high who all the boys liked.
+She was popular, smart, and beautiful.
 She enjoyed flirting and always had a new boyfriend.
 I wasn’t interested, because my life was complicated enough.

-One day, after school, I found myself sitting with her in the gymnasium.
+One day after school, I found myself sitting with her in the gymnasium.
 She touched my knee.
-“It’s too crowed in here.
+“It’s too crowded in here.
 Wanna go outside?” she softly whispered.
 “Sure,” I replied.

 She took my hand and led me to the door.
-I thought it odd, but I supposed she was only being friendly.
+I thought it was odd, but I assumed she was only being friendly.
 The door shut behind us, and she gently pushed me against the wall.
 “Who do you like?
 I can get you anyone you want,” she told me.

 I panicked and dashed away.
-I continued to run until I finally arrived home.
-We didn’t speak for the next few days, but drama comes and goes quickly in jr. High.
+I ran all the way home.
+We didn’t speak for the next few days, but drama comes and goes quickly in junior high.

-In chapter four of LOTK (Journey to Landias pages 47-52) the twins are led away from the safety of their wagon by a girl.
+In Legacy of the Kings, the twins are led away from the safety of their wagon by a girl.
 She is beautiful, and her song is captivating.
-They chase her into the forest to discover she is a pixie.
-She giggles and disappears into the night’s sky after leading them into a dead meadow.
+They chase her into the forest only to discover she is a pixie.
+She giggles and disappears into the night sky after leading them into a dead meadow.
 An enchanted tree comes alive to ensnare the boys.
 The vines entangle the twins and begin dragging them into the earth.

-In Proverbs chapter five (3-5; 22-23), the Scriptures warn us about adultery and promiscuity.
-“The lips of an adulteress drip honey, and her speech is smoother than oil; but in the end she is a bitter gal.
-Her feet go down to death; her steps lead to the grave.
-The evil deeds of a wicked man will ensnare him; the cords of his sin will hold him fast.
-He will die for lack of discipline; led astray by his own folly.”
+In Proverbs chapter five (3–5; 22–23), Scripture warns us about adultery and promiscuity: “For the lips of an immoral woman drip honey, and her mouth is smoother than oil; but in the end she is bitter as wormwood, sharp as a two-edged sword.
+Her feet go down to death; her steps lay hold of hell.
+His own iniquities entrap the wicked man, and he is caught in the cords of his sin.
+He shall die for lack of instruction, and in the greatness of his folly he shall go astray.”

 Guard your heart like a dragon guards his treasure!